-- 1) Development, Monitoring and Investigations, - 2) Strategy, Rights and Advice.
+- 1) Development, Monitoring and Investigations of Oranga Tamariki and of policies, practices and decisions arising under the Oranga Tamariki Act 1989 - 2) Strategy, Rights and Advice.

-The Children's Commissioner activities are primarily funded by the Crown through Vote Social Development, non-departmental output expense - Children's Commissioner.
-Minor funding is received from interest earned on investments.
-On occasion, one-off funding is received from other agencies for a specific project.
-Deficits will be funded through prior year surpluses.
+The activities of the Office are primarily funded by the Crown through a non-departmental output expense (Children's Commissioner) in Vote Social Development.
+A small amount of funding is received from interest earned on investments.
+From time to time one-off funding is received from other agencies for specific projects.
+Any operating deficit will be funded through prior-year surpluses.